JamesPiggott/Ultimate-Guide-To-Advanced-Hacking/hacking_books/ultimate_guide_to_advanced_hacking/chapter_24_cryptocurrency/README.md

 Finally, is to purchase Bitcoin with cash.
 This can usually be done at a Bitcoin-themed conference with buyers and sellers in attendance.
 However, ensure a trusted mediator is present.

+### Purchasing Bitcoin at an ATM

+This is how I first purchased Bitcoin, and remains the easiest method.
+This is a guide to the cryptocurrency machines provided by General Bytes, although that information I looked up online.
+I found a list of Bitcoin machine for a city in Europe.
+There were several types.
+Online most of them listed that ID verification was required.
+Others wanted the buyer to set up an online account beforehand.
+I decided to forego any kind of account, so ID verification it was.
+This is not my preferred route as there will be a record, but at least no banks are involved.

+I found my ATM at the back of a 24hr convenience store.
+Approaching the machine I tapped the screen to get past the welcome message.
+Then I was asked if I would be making a purchase of up to 10.000 (ten thousand) euros, or above that figure.
+This was my first indication that not everything was as expected.
+I of course chose the first option.
+Beforehand I was told that ID would have to be scanned as one of the first tasks, but this may only be necessary if you go above the purchase threshold.
+I will tap that option next time as a test.

+Next, I was asked if I could present a bitcoin wallet address.
+Of course, I couldn't, I hadn't installed anything on my smartphone.
+I had only installed Electrum on my laptop, from which I planned to manage my (cold) wallet.
+However, the ATM menu took this into account and allowed me to scan a QR code from which I could install an app from the Google app store.
+There is also an iOS option.
+I was reluctant to install an app that I had not previously investigated, and I also dreaded the possibility of having to fill out an account after all.
+Luckily, the installation went easily and I was presented with a very simple but empty ledger.
+There is a QR code at the top of the app screen which you can enlarge by clicking.
+The ATM request this QR as a temporary 'wallet', I presented the code and the ATM then allowed me to make a purchase.
+I inserted 50 euros as a trial.
+After agreeing this was the chosen amount I was quickly presented with an update on the ledger of my app.
+I had purchased Bitcoin for an amount of 50 euros.

+It takes a short while for the transaction to have been verified by the Bitcoin network.
+More on this later, but after making another similar purchase I was the happy owner of a minute amount of Bitcoin.
+The app even allows you to inspect the blockchain in which the transaction was performed.
+There is not much information to see, which is of course what we want.
+My only regret is that there was no option to print out a paper wallet.
+After arriving back home I decided to transfer the bitcoin purchased to my Electrum wallet.

 ## Storing Bitcoin in a cold-wallet

+Now we have set up a wallet, we may even consider this to be a cold wallet because it is meant as storage, and little used.
+Officially you do not need to keep the wallet itself.
+This file can be deleted if you want, but is NOT encouraged.
+You can restore your wallet, the private key, from the seed phrase you were asked to make when installing Electrum.
+Using this seed phrase your private key is resurrected as are all the associated transactions.

+So lets transfer money, I mean Bitcoin, from the Bitcoin app I installed standing at the Bitcoin ATM to Electrum.
+This is surprisingly easy.
+To do this you need an address to send the Bitcoin to, for every transaction it is best to create a new public address.
+Electrum allows us to do so.
+Click on 'receive', enter a description of the transaction and the amount you will receive.
+Note this is just for your own bookkeeping.
+Electrum will not pull any Bitcoin from the app, it can't.
+Instead, you are shown an URI, address and a lighting.
+Select address.
+You should see the alphanumeric address, I suppose you do not want to type it over in the app or send it by mail.
+By clicking on the address itself it also transforms into a QR code.

+Back in the Bitcoin app choose 'send bitcoin', with the little camera icon capture the QR code from Electrum.
+Type in the amount you want to send.
+Note the little fee at the bottom.
+If you are sending all of your bitcoin it should be minus the fee.
+And press send.
+The Bitcoin will be sent to the Electrum wallet.

+In the Electrum wallet you see the transaction pop up after a few seconds.
+Full confirmation from the mining network will have to wait a little longer.